"MEETING – I Hate You"

 Ah, but she couldn't hear the sweet, soothing voice of her beloved anymore.
 It was cold and distant, like a star on a winter's night.
 Instead of heeding everyone's advice, she broke free of Van's gentle hold and charged Anise, negative energy crackling between the palms of her hand…

 Then, nothing.
 Her futile charge ended in defeat as the replica jutted his fist into her stomach, prompting a sharp cry before she passed out.
-The boy lifted her limp body onto his shoulder and signaled to Van, indicating that they take their leave now.
+The boy lifted her limp body over his shoulder and signaled to Van, indicating that they take their leave now.
 Mohs didn't seem affected by the outburst, but Ion looked quite shaken; he didn't understand what caused her to fly off the handle.

-The Storm Seeker glanced over his shoulder and narrowed his own eyes in disgust at what he saw: A mere replica like himself, a pompous wind-bag and some petty cut-purse who made a deal with Van to 'protect' Ion as per their plans.
+The Storm Seeker glanced over his shoulder and narrowed his own eyes in disgust at what he saw: A mere replica like himself, a pompous wind-bag and some petty cut-purse who made a deal with Van to 'protect' Ion per their plans.
 The only innocent one among them was Arietta.
 She was the only one worthy of his pity.

 Their silence attested to their guilt, and without another word, Sync left them to their own foolish devices, carrying Arietta on his shoulder as if she were a sack of flour.
 When Van asked if he would like him to shoulder the burden, he declined, citing mere pity as a valid excuse.
 It was better this way, with everything out in the open.
 The last thing he wanted to do was play masquerade like the fools in Mohs' office.
 He hated those games.